michaelrgarcia/transfer-vision/README.md

 If this course wasn't asynchronous, I would have been able commute a short distance in order to take it, due to EVC being relatively close to me.
 This is another dimension that TransferVision has over CVC.

-*From Laney College's Fall 2024 Class Schedule (2 asynchronous sections taught by Professor Ortak)*
+*From Laney College's Fall 2024 Class Schedule (2 asynchronous sections)*

 ![image](https://github.com/user-attachments/assets/1cc2d97f-afeb-42cf-b8ba-939f784a091a)